PersocomAI/.github/profile/README.md

 ### License

-The license has not yet been decided, as I do not want to allow forks until the project reaches a certain level of stability.
-This will take some time, as I want to maintain full control for the moment.
+The license has not yet been decided, as I prefer to retain full control for now and do not want to allow forks until the project reaches a certain level of stability.
+This will take some time.
+Of course, you are free to do whatever you like locally, but please refrain from redistributing it.

-[^1]: This refers exclusively to the AI itself, the WebUI and the chat history (frontend and backend), which are stored and run completely offline.
-For example, if the weather plugin is used, an online connection is of course required to retrieve current weather data.
-Therefore, it is also important to only use third-party plugins from trusted sources.